scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/template-tutorial-export-template.md

 ## <a name="verify-deployment"></a>Implementatie verifiëren

-U kunt de implementatie controleren door de resource groep te verkennen van de Azure Portal.
+You can verify the deployment by exploring the resource group from the Azure portal.

-1. Meld u aan bij de [Azure Portal](https://portal.azure.com).
+1. Meld u aan bij de [Azure-portal](https://portal.azure.com).
-1. Selecteer **resource groepen**in het menu links.
+1. From the left menu, select **Resource groups**.
-1. Selecteer de resource groep die u hebt geïmplementeerd.
+1. Select the resource group you deployed to.
-1. De resource groep bevat een opslag account en een App Service plan.
+1. The resource group contains a storage account and an App Service plan.

 ## <a name="clean-up-resources"></a>Resources opschonen

-Als u verdergaat met de volgende zelf studie, hoeft u de resource groep niet te verwijderen.
+If you're moving on to the next tutorial, you don't need to delete the resource group.

-Als u nu stopt, wilt u misschien de resources opschonen die u hebt geïmplementeerd door de resource groep te verwijderen.
+If you're stopping now, you might want to clean up the resources you deployed by deleting the resource group.

 1. Selecteer **Resourcegroep** in het linkermenu van Azure Portal.
 2. Voer de naam van de resourcegroep in het veld **Filter by name** in.